 Implementation of projects

-When implementing planned measures from various programs, such as the Strong Rail strategy for the Integrated Rail System or Primus at DB Schenker, there is the risk that it will either not be possible to realize the planned effects, or only to a lesser extent and/or that these may be delayed.
-At the same time, however, there is also the opportunity to outperform and exceed the planned effects.
+When implementing planned measures from various programs, such as the Strong Rail strategy for the Integrated Rail System or the UNLEASH strategy at DB Schenker, there is the risk that it will either not be possible to realize the planned effects, or only to a lesser extent and/or that these may be delayed.
+At the same time, however, there is also the opportunity to exceed the planned effects.